Rohan-Khengyung/Rohan-Khengyung/README.md

-I am a rooike developer with a strong interest in both web development and AI, seeking to leverage my skills in creating innovative digital experiences.
+I am a rookie developer with a strong interest in both web development and AI, seeking to leverage my skills in creating innovative digital experiences.

 ## Tech Stack